MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 - `Object.values(wallets)` returns an array of the wallet objects.
 This is needed to map and render.
 - Using `wallet.info.rdns` as the key ensures that each wallet button is uniquely identified.

-If you uncomment the `WalletList` component is in `src/App.tsx` and run the dapp, the following is displayed:
+Uncomment the `WalletList` component in `src/App.tsx` and run the dapp.
+The following is displayed:

 ![View of WalletList component](../assets/tutorials/react-dapp/react-tutorial-02-wallet-list.png)

 ### 6. Display MetaMask data

-Import the `selectedWallet` and `selectedAccount` functions and the function `disconnectWallet` from the `useWalletProvider` hook.
+Import the `selectedWallet` and `selectedAccount` functions, and the `disconnectWallet` function from the `useWalletProvider` hook.

 Add the following code to `src/components/SelectedWallet.tsx`: